On closed oriented surfaces in the 3-sphere: Introduction

-Lastly, we examine the role played by the intersection form in the fundamental span.
-It is a crucial ingredient in discerning the chirality of a connected scene.
-We demonstrate this fact by translating Fox's argument \cite{Fox:52} into an invariant in terms of the fundamental span and using it to prove the chirality of $9_{42}$ and $10_{71}$ in Rolfsen's knot table.
-Over the last decades, many efforts have been made to construct invariants and tools to study chiral knots.
-In particular, the discovery of knot polynomials, such as the Jones polynomial, HOMFLYPT polynomial and Kauffman polynomial, brought a breakthrough in this area.
-Knot polynomials are sensitive to chirality of a knot, and most of chiral knots up to ten crossings can be detected by them.
-Nevertheless, none of them is a complete invariant for knot chirality---there is no known complete invariant for detecting chiral knots.
-Particularly, chiral knots $9_{42}$ and $10_{71}$ in Rolfsen's knot table cannot be distinguished from their mirror image by any known knot polynomials.
-In \cite{RamGovKau:94}, Chern-Simons invariants are used to prove their chirality.
-Another proof using the signature of knots is discussed in \cite{FriMilPow:17}.
+Lastly, we examine the role of the intersection form in the fundamental span, a crucial ingredient in discerning the chirality of a connected scene.
+We demonstrate this by translating Fox's argument \cite{Fox:52} into an invariant in terms of the fundamental span, and via the invariant, we determine the chirality of $9_{42}$ and $10_{71}$ in the Rolfsen knot table; their chirality is known to be undetectable by any known knot polynomials.
+In \cite{RamGovKau:94}, Chern-Simons invariants are employed to determine their chirality; another approach via the determinant of a knot is discussed in \cite{FriMilPow:17}.

 The paper is organized as follows: In Section \ref{sec:scenes} we introduce the notion of scene and equivalence of scenes.
 In Section \ref{sec:fundamental1}, we construct the assignment from the category of connected scenes to the category of group spans with pairing and show the assignment is one-to-one.
 Section \ref{sec:examples} discusses constructions that generate connected scenes with homeomorphic components.
 We produce several examples and study their properties.
 Invariants of group spans with pairing defined in terms of homomorphisms of $\pi_1(\outside,\ast)$ into a given finite group are introduced in Section \ref{sec:representations}; they are used in subsection \ref{sec:using} to prove statements given in Section \ref{sec:examples}.